Azure/PSRule.Rules.Azure/docs/commands/PSRule.Rules.Azure/en-US/Export-AzRuleData.md

 ## DESCRIPTION

-Export resource configuration data from one or more Azure subscriptions.
+Export resource configuration data from deployed resources in one or more Azure subscriptions.

 If no filters are specified then the current subscription context will be exported. i.e. `Get-AzContext`

 To export all subscriptions contexts use the `-All` switch.
 When the `-All` switch is used, all subscriptions contexts will be exported. i.e. `Get-AzContext -ListAvailable`

 Resource data will be exported to the current working directory by default as JSON files, one per subscription.